Hangal

-Hangal, is a historic town in Karnataka, It is 80 km away from Hubli through NH 766E.
+Hangal, formerly known as 'Viratanagara', is a historic town in Karnataka.
+It is 80 km away from Hubli through NH 766E.

 Location

-Hangal lies about 75 km south of the city of Hubli-Dharwad, about 30 km west of the Tungabhadra river and east of the Arabian sea.
+Hangal lies about 75 km south of the city of Hubli-Dharwad, about 30 km west of the Tungabhadra river and east of the Arabian Sea.
 It is located on state road one, running north to south.
 A nearby body of water is the Anakere lake.
 The town is on level terrain in an agricultural district.